ys7yoo/PiTutorial/README.md

   * Make a repository for your lab codes.
   * Make a repository for your team project

-From now on, all the codes will be submitted through github.com

 # Lab 2.
 Python crash course